Dune-CurvedGrid -- A Dune module for surface parametrization: Geometries

 A reference surface can be obtained by extracting the zero-level set contour, e.g., by using the tool ParaView, see \cite{ParaView2005}, by a surface Delaunay triangulation combined with a surface projection, see \cite{PeSt2004,Persson2004}, or by reconstructing the implicitly defined surface using some fast marching algorithm, see \cite{EnNu2017}.
 We followed the first approach, combined with a coarsening of the obtained surface grid using \cite{Meshconv2020}, see also \cite{VaCh2004} for a similar approach.

-Applying the implicit projection methods from above to such a coarse reference grid, results in very fast convergence of both schemes to a small multiple of the machine epsilon tolerance.
+Applying the implicit projection methods from above to such a coarse reference grid results in very fast convergence of both schemes to a machine epsilon tolerance.
+If no closest-point property is explicitly required, the simple iterative scheme \eqref{eq:simple_implicit_projection} performs faster than the full closest-point iterative projection scheme \eqref{eq:implicit_projection}.